Battle of Aldy: Russian reaction

 The defeat of the Pieri detachment came as a shock to Russian authorities.
-The commanders of the North Caucasus Line immedietly strengthened the Caucasus line fortifications.
+The commanders of the North Caucasus Line immediately strengthened the Caucasus line fortifications.
 Non–strategic forces and redoubts were abandoned, and large fortresses, such as Kizlyar, Mozdok, Vladikavkaz and others.
 Potemkin also ordered Russian troops to be sent to Kabardia in order to prevent them from joining Mansur's army.

 Potemkin, studying the orders, reports, dispatches and interrogations of the participants of the Aldy campaign makes an attempt of explaining the Russian defeat:

 "it is easy to understand that Pieri, despising the Chechen people, did not wait for Brigadier Apraksin's detachment and wanted to accomplish everything alone.
 Thus, he rushed through the same narrow passage, which was already filled with Chechens, hoping to easily disperse them.
 If instead of this route from the village of Aldy he had gone through Khan-Kale, not only would the misfortune have been avoided, but there also would have been no bloodshed, as the Chechens, expecting Pieri's detachment at the same passage, would not have been able to hinder him."

 Potemkin also criticised the destruction of Aldy by Russian troops.
 According to him in his report, Pieri should have first asked the Chechens to hand over Mansur, because then the Chechens would know why Russian troops appeared "and perhaps they would prefer to hand over the villain rather than fight for him and expose themselves to revenge."